kiwiProgrammer/cybersage-primary/deploy/SECURITY_FIXES.md

-# Security Fixes - Secret Management
+# Security Fixes - Secret Management & Kubernetes Naming Compliance

 ## Summary

 Hardcoded API keys and sensitive data have been removed from the Helm values files and replaced with secure Kubernetes Secret references.
+Additionally, service names have been updated to comply with Kubernetes RFC 1123 naming requirements.

 ## What Was Fixed